 Adoption of these technologies has risen from 2018 to 2019, with the highest amount of automation present in HR operations with performance management and communication also adopting a fair amount of automation in their respective processes.
 Performance management is an outlier, seeing as how the process has shifted from a singular outcome to a more all-around way of assessing employees.

-Overall, companies are looking to invest more in HR technology and automation of its key processes which can help companies plan work with better efficiency and also result in reduced cost across the board.
+Overall, companies are looking to invest more in HR software and automation of its key processes which can help companies plan work with better efficiency and also result in reduced cost across the board.

 Reasons for switching to HR technologies